-Example # 3: The 1st garden has an area of 3.0 acres, and is planted only with local maize.
-The garden is divided into two equal portions by a river that is 2 meters in width.
-Both sides of the garden are managed by Abraham.
+Example # 2: The 1st piece of land has an area of 3.0 acres, and is planted only with local maize.
+The land is divided into two equal portions by a river that is 2 meters in width.
+Both sides are managed by Abraham.

-Explanation: The 1st garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
+Explanation: First, we identify that there are two gardens as the land is split by a river that is more than one metre wide.
+The 1st garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
 The garden is also pure-stand, planted only with local maize.
 Hence, the same cropping arrangement is seen throughout.
-So far, these features would qualify the garden as a single plot.
-However, the garden is divided by a river that is 2 meters wide, which implies that it is not continuous, and that it is made up of 2 plots.
+These features along with the fact that the plot is continuous would qualify the 1stgarden as containing a single plot.
+The same can be said for the 2nd garden, so each of the 2 gardens contains 1 plot.

-Example # 4: The 2nd garden has an area of 1.0 acre, and is divided by a path 0.5 meters in width.
+Example #3: The garden has an area of 1.0 acre, and is divided by a path 0.5 meters in width.
 It is mixed-stand, intercropped with hybrid maize and beans in its entirety, and managed only by Elizabeth.

-Explanation: The $2^{nd}$ garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
+Explanation: The garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
 The garden is mixed stand, with hybrid maize intercropped with beans.
 The same cropping arrangement is seen throughout the garden which can also be considered continuous, as it is divided by a path that is only 0.5 meters in width, i.e. less than 1 meter.
 Hence, there is only 1 plot in this case.

-Example # 5: The 3rd garden has an area of 1,000 square meters, and is an undivided piece of land, managed by Abraham.
+Example #4: The garden has an area of 1,000 square meters, and is an undivided piece of land, managed by Abraham.
 Approximately 1⁄2 of the garden is mixed-stand, intercropped with hybrid maize and beans with pumpkin planted along the edges.
 The remaining portion of the garden is cultivated with oriental/burley tobacco.

-Explanation: The $3^{rd}$ garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
+Explanation: The garden is managed by a single operator - hence, the management system is uniform and consistent throughout this piece of land.
 It is also continuous.
 So far, these features would qualify the garden as a single plot.
 However, the cropping arrangement is not consistent throughout; $\frac{1}{2}$ is cropped with hybrid maize, beans and pumpkins, whereas the other half is cultivated with oriental/burley tobacco.
 Since there are two unique mixture of crops planted in different halves of the garden, we can conclude that it is made up of 2 plots.

-Scenario # 4: The 4th garden has an area of 1 hectare, and is pure-stand, planted only with groundnuts.
-Approximately $\frac{1}{4}$ of the garden is managed by Moses, while the rest is managed by Abraham.
+Example #5: The garden has an area of 1 hectare, and is pure-stand, planted only with groundnuts.
+Approximately 1/4 of the garden is managed by Moses, while the rest is managed by Abraham.

-Explanation: The 4th garden can be assumed to be continuous, and the same cropping arrangement (pure-stand groundnuts) is witnessed throughout.
+Explanation: The garden can be assumed to be continuous, and the same cropping arrangement (pure-stand groundnuts) is witnessed throughout.
 So far, these features would qualify the garden as a single plot.
 However, there are two different operators on two different portions of the garden.
 Hence, the management system is not uniform and consistent throughout, implying that the garden is made up of 2 plots.

-Farmer Estimation of Plot Area
+Farmer Estimation of GARDEN & PLOT Areas

-We ask the farmer to estimate the area of all plots.
-The respondent can choose the appropriate area unit to report the area of the plot.
+We ask the farmer to estimate the area of all GARDENS, all PLOTS in each GARDEN.
+The respondent can choose the appropriate area unit to report the area of the GARDEN and PLOT.
 You MUST encourage them to estimate the area in acres, hectares, or square meters, if possible.

-• Plot area can be recorded with two decimal places.
+• GARDEN and PLOT area can be recorded with two decimal places.
 If the farmer reports 1 acre, enter: